 What is PCOS

 PCOS is an endocrine disorder and not much is known about it.
 Like Endometriosis, the exact cause is unknown.
-It effects 5-10% of women who are in the childbearing-age range, and as much as 50% of women with PCOS are undiagnosed.
-And if you have PCOS, there could be a 50% chance of your daughter developing PCOS…Many women with PCOS also suffer from other conditions, such as Endometriosis or fibroids.
+It effects 5-10% of people born with a uterus who are in the childbearing-age range, and as much as 50% of with PCOS are undiagnosed.
+And if you have PCOS, there could be a 50% chance of your daughter developing PCOS…Many patients with PCOS also suffer from other conditions, such as Endometriosis or fibroids.

 Symptoms can include – and are very different for each sufferer – :